 What Is A Native Plant?

 Native plants refer to the types of plants that grew in a region before the colonization by Europeans.
 These are plants you can find naturally in the wild.
-Pennsylvania’s 2,000+ native plants include grasses, ferns, trees, shrubs, wildflowers and more.
+Pennsylvania’s 2,000+ native plants include grasses, ferns, trees, shrubs, wildflowers, and more.

 - Low maintenance

-- Adaptation to PA’s climate
+- Adaptation to Pennsylvania’s climate

 - Natural source for bird food and pollinators

 The Department of Conservation and Natural Resources provides a list of tips for landscaping with native plants and where to buy native plants.